pojntfx/bofied/README.md

 </details>

-When bofied is first started, it automatically downloads [netboot.xyz](https://netboot.xyz/) to the boot file directory, so without configuring anything you can already network boot many Linux distros and other operating systems.
-This behavior can of course also be disabled; see [Reference](#reference).
+When bofied is first started, it automatically downloads [pojntfx/ipxe-binaries](https://github.com/pojntfx/ipxe-binaries) to the boot file directory, so without configuring anything you can already network boot many Linux distros and other operating systems thanks to [netboot.xyz](https://netboot.xyz/).
+This behavior can of course also be disabled, in which case only a minimal config file will be created; see [Reference](#reference).

 ### WebDAV